vanshika-data-lab/Pneumonia-Detection-Using-DenseNet121/README.md

-# Pneumonia-Detection-Using-DenseNet121
+# � Pneumonia Detection Using Deep Learning
-A deep learning web application for pneumonia detection from chest X-ray images using DenseNet121, deployed with Streamlit.
+A deep learning web application for pneumonia detection from chest X-ray images using transfer learning with DenseNet121, deployed with Streamlit.

+#� Project Overview